Sector Rankings For ETFs & Mutual Funds

 Figure 5 presents the data charted in Figure 4

 Figure 5: Very Attractive ETFs & Mutual Funds by Sector

 Figure 6 presents a mapping of Attractive funds by sector.
 The chart shows the number of Attractive funds in each sector and the percentage of assets allocated to Attractive-rated funds in each sector.

-Note that Consumer Staples, Information Technology, and Health Care are the only sectors with Attractive-rated funds.
+Note that the Information Technology, Consumer Staples, and Health Care sectors are the only sectors that house Attractive-rated funds.

 Figure 6: Attractive ETFs & Mutual Funds by Sector

 Figure 7 presents the data charted in Figure 6.

 Figure 7: Attractive ETFs & Mutual Funds by Sector

 Figure 8 presents a mapping of Neutral funds by sector.
 The chart shows the number of Neutral funds in each sector and the percentage of assets allocated to Neutral-rated funds in each sector.

 Figure 8: Neutral ETFs & Mutual Funds by Sector